 The discreet entrance has seen the comings and goings of everyone from Frank Sinatra and the Beatles, a multitude of rock gods and goddesses, the world's royalty, Hollywood's major players and the highest echelons of international business and society.
 Often raucous and always fun, it's no surprise that Tramp fast became London's favourite place to misbehave.

+In December 2019, Tramp celebrated its 50th birthday with a star studded 'Golden Anniversary' party.
+Fifty years on, the club is as relevant today as the day it opened catering to the latest tastes in music and cuisine.
 As the decades roll by and Tramp's popularity soars, there is one rule from 1969 that will never change - what happens in Tramp, stays in Tramp.
 And the legends, both living and dead, who have frequented the venue will never tell you otherwise.